 Iron deficiency is the most common nutritional deficiency in the United States.
 It’s also the leading cause of anemia in this country.
 So, how do you know if you’re at risk and how can you prevent it?

-Symptoms of anemia include fatigue, dizziness, headaches, general feeling of weakness, and pale skin.
+Symptoms of anemia include fatigue, dizziness, headaches, a general feeling of weakness, and pale skin.

 Food Sources of Iron

 We absorb two to three times more iron from animal sources than from plant sources.
-When consuming plant sources of iron, have it along with a source of vitamin C in order to enhance absorption rate.
+When consuming plant sources of iron, have it along with a source of vitamin C in order to enhance the absorption rate.
 Some of the best animal sources of iron are lean beef, turkey, chicken, pork, and fish.
-Some of the best plant-based sources of iron include beans, lentils, dark green leafy vegetables, fortified breakfast cereals, enriched rice, whole grain and enriched breads
+Some of the best plant-based sources of iron include beans, lentils, dark green leafy vegetables, fortified breakfast cereals, enriched rice, whole grain, and enriched breads.

 Are You at Risk?

 There are a few groups of people who are at higher risk for developing iron deficiency.

 - Women who are pregnant or breastfeeding have an increased blood volume which requires more iron to drive more oxygen to the baby and growing reproductive organs.
 If iron levels run low during pregnancy, an iron supplement may be prescribed.
 This should only be done under a doctor’s care.